 Some components of this program will be identifying and estimating ES sectorally and in aggregate, mapping the transition paths to MSS, and most importantly asking what modifications and changes in our socio-economic and political institutions are necessary to make this transition possible.
 Since the MSS is to be achieved in the future but choices must be made now, an inter-temporal allocation problem between the present and future generations is involved.
-We need to ask: "How will the rights of future allocation decisions?"
+We need to ask: "How will the rights of future generations be defined, and how will enforcing those rights influence allocation decisions?"
 This is one of the most important institutional questions in a global setting as well.
 In the absence of appropriate international institutions with enforcing authority, nation states will define and enforce these rights in a haphazard manner.
 In the worst case they will do nothing.